Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

+In the following Lemma \ref{lm1}, we present an equivalent version of the IR and IC constraints to simplify Problem \ref{pro3}. \begin{lemma} A contract $\boldsymbol{\phi}=\{(d_{j}, r^L_{j})\}_{j \in \mathcal{J}}$ is feasible (i.e., satisfies IR and IC constraints) if and only if the contract items satisfy the following three constraints: \begin{enumerate} \item[a)] $r^L_{J}-\pi_{J}d_{J} \ge 0$; \item[b)] $ r^L_{1}\ge ...\ge r^L_{J} \ge 0$ and $ d_{1}\ge ...\ge d_{J}\ge 0$; \item[c)] $r^L_{j+1}+\pi_{j}(d_{j}-d_{j+1}) \le r^L_{j} \le r^L_{j+1}+\pi_{j+1}(d_{j}-d_{j+1})$, $j\in \mathcal{J}$. \end{enumerate} \end{lemma} The proof of Lemma \ref{lm1} is given in Appendix E in the technical report \cite{techtmc}.
+Constraint $(a)$ ensures that each user can get a non-negative payoff by accepting the contract item of type-$J$ users, corresponding to the IR constraints.
+Both constraints $(b)$ and $(c)$ are related to IC constraints.
+Constraint $(b)$ shows that the server should request more data from a user type with a lower marginal cost $\pi$ and provide a larger reward in return.
+Constraint $(c)$ characterizes the relationship between any two neighbor contract items.

-Without loss of generality, we assume that users are indexed in ascending order of which can be regarded as a type-$j$ user's aggregated marginal cost.
-That is, The following Lemma \ref{reward} characterizes the server's optimal learning rewards for any feasible data size: \begin{lemma} For any given data size $\boldsymbol{d}=\{d_j\}_{j\in \mathcal{J}}$ (even if it is not optimal), the unique optimal reward for a type $j$ user is:
+Based on Lemma \ref{lm1}, the following Lemma \ref{reward} characterizes the server's optimal learning rewards for any feasible data size: \begin{lemma} For any given data size $\boldsymbol{d}=\{d_j\}_{j\in \mathcal{J}}$ (even if it is not optimal), the unique optimal reward for a type $j$ user is:

-\end{lemma} The proof of Lemma \ref{reward} is given in Appendix E in the technical report \cite{tech}.
+\end{lemma} The proof of Lemma \ref{reward} is given in Appendix F in the technical report \cite{techtmc}.
 Lemma \ref{reward} indicates that all user types except the boundary type $J$ will obtain positive expected payoffs (type-$J$ users receive zero expected payoff), which can be interpreted as the \emph{information rent} in economics due to information asymmetry.